-For Tenindewa, as usual, C Keeffe played a ding dong, his cobber Bob Stafford was absent, but he was very well supported by Townsend, Johnstone and McDougal.
+For Tenindewa, as usual, Charlie Keeffe played a “ding dong”, his cobber Bob Stafford was absent, but he was very well supported by Townsend, Johnstone and McDougal.
 For Rovers Slavin, Toomey, Watson and Noomes were conspicuous throughout the game

 Tenindewa 6 goals 14 points

 Rovers 3 goals 7 points

 The team pictured below is a much later team